nsaccente/kubernetes-notes/kubernetes/tldr.md

          - name: myapp-container
             image: busybox
             command: ['sh', '-c', 'echo Hello Kubernetes! && sleep 3600']
+            restartPolicy:
       ```

+   1. Kubernetes will work to make sure that your application's current state is the same as
+      it's desired state using the following:
+      * Every object has a `status` attribute, which describes the _current state_ of the object.
+      * You can declare the `spec` attribute of the object when creating a Kubernetes object,
+      which describes the _desired state_ of the resource.

+   1. The `spec` may contain a `restartPolicy` with the possible values {`Always`, `OnFailure`,
+      `Never`} (default=`Always`).
+Exited Containers that are restarted by the kubelet are restarted with an exponential back-off delay (10s, 20s, 40s …) capped at five minutes, and is reset after ten minutes of successful execution.

+   1. The _kubelet service_ that runs on the worker node hosting the pod has the ability to
+      perform, and react to, one of three kinds of **probes** on a container:

+      1. `livenessProbe`:  Indicates whether the Container is running.
+If the liveness probe fails, the kubelet kills the Container, and the Container is subjected to its `restartPolicy`.
+If a Container does not provide a liveness probe, the default state is Success.
+         * When to use: If you’d like your Container to be killed and restarted if a probe fails, then specify a liveness probe, and specify a `restartPolicy` of `Always` or `OnFailure`.

+      1. `readinessProbe`: Indicates whether the Container is ready to service requests.
+If the readiness probe fails, the endpoints controller removes the Pod’s IP address from the endpoints of all Services that match the Pod.
+If a Container does not provide a readiness probe, the default state is `Success`.
+         * When to use: If you’d like to start sending traffic to a Pod only when a probe succeeds, specify a readiness probe.

+      1. `startupProbe`: Indicates whether the application within the Container is started.
+All other probes are disabled if a startup probe is provided, until it succeeds.
+If the startup probe fails, the kubelet kills the Container, and the Container is subjected to its `restartPolicy`.
+If a Container does not provide a startup probe, the default state is `Success`.
+         * When to use: If your Container usually starts in more than `initialDelaySeconds` + `failureThreshold` × `periodSeconds`, you should specify a startup probe that checks the same endpoint as the liveness probe.
+You should set `failureThreshold` high enough to allow the Container to start, without changing the default values of the liveness probe.
+This helps to protect against deadlocks.

    1. Any container in a Pod can enable `privileged` mode, which is useful for containers
       attempting to manipulate the network stack, accessing devices, etc...
 It should be